 The new camera retails at around £600 ($800), which might seem expensive for a compact but I believe it represents something of a bargain, considering the quality offered in such a portable package.
 It undercuts the Nikon Coolpix A price point, with the Nikon at over £900 in the UK and around $900-$1,000 in the USA.
 The Ricoh model is a lovely looking camera that feels great in the hand and can be slipped into most pockets, even a shirt if it’s got a fairly strong pocket.

-The GR V’s fixed lens is equivalent to a 28mm and has a nine-bladed diaphragm which Ricoh says helps to produce natural bokeh, which is the out of focus areas of a photograph when a picture is taken at larger apertures.
+The GR’s fixed lens is equivalent to a 28mm and has a nine-bladed diaphragm which Ricoh says helps to produce natural bokeh, which is the out-of-focus areas of a photograph when a picture is taken at larger apertures.
 It was this facility I was particularly seeking as I like to take flower pictures with a lot of bokeh and the GR V offers a macro function which enables you to take pictures at just 4 inches (10cm) away from the subject.
 This is a proper macro distance and comparable with dedicated macro lenses used on DSLRs.